-- There is no cost to the applicant for the law school application. - Enrolling students will be required to send all final transcripts to LSAC no later than July 1, 2024.
+• There is no cost to the applicant for the law school application.

 What if I do not have an SAT or ACT Score?

 Applicants to the 3+3 Accelerated BA/JD Program must have an SAT or ACT score which falls in the 85th percentile on the Critical Reading section.
 Those who do not possess a score, or whose score does not fall into the 85th percentile, are NOT eligible to apply to this program.
 This is an ABA requirement, and there are no exceptions.